vostok/hercules/hercules-protocol/README.md

 Binary protocol uses **network byte order** or **Big Endian**.

 Thus, `Short`, `Integer`, `Float` and other numbers are presented in Big Endian form.

+## Event schema

+To describe tags in hercules event you can use event schema with .yaml syntax described in [separate document](./doc/event-schema.md).